 Deloitte’s Global Powers of Retailing 2021 reviews the global economic scenario and its impact on the retailing industry.

-The report identifies the 250 largest retailers around the world based on publicly available data for FY2019 (fiscal years ended through 30 June 2020), and analyzes their performance across geographies and product sectors.
-It also provides a global economic outlook, looks at the 50 fastest-growing retailers, and highlights new entrants to the Top 250.
+The report identifies the 250 largest retailers around the world based on publicly available data for FY2019 (fiscal years ended through 30 June 2020), and analyses their performance across geographies and product sectors.
+It also provides a global economic outlook, looks at the 50 fastest-growing retailers and highlights new entrants to the Top 250.

 A new section in this year's report is a short preview of next year’s Global Powers of Retailing report—looking at how the COVID-19 pandemic has impacted the retail revenue growth of the Top 25 global retailers in FY2020 (i.e. fiscal years ended through 30 June 2021).

 Key findings from the report